The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Z:\work\puppet>set PATH="c:\Program Files (x86)\Git\bin";%PATH% Z:\work\puppet>ruby -e "puts `git rev-parse HEAD`" -e:1:in ``': No such file or directory - git rev-parse HEAD (Errno::ENOENT)

 But setting the path using short names works:

 set PATH=c:\progra~2\git\bin;%PATH% Z:\work\puppet>ruby -e "puts `git rev-parse HEAD`" 922edb28d2eeeea7812b02c7064bc5930aa1aaa5

-#5 Updated by Nick Lewis almost 3 years ago
+#5 Updated by Nick Lewis about 3 years ago

 - Status changed from Accepted to In Topic Branch Pending Review

 This provider has full support for the exec type, except it is unable to run commands as other users/groups.
 If they are specified, it will fail with a message indicating such.
 The implementation of the posix provider has been moved into a base class, Puppet::Provider::Exec, from which the others inherit.
 The difference between the posix and windows providers is now only in how they look for their command to validate its existence (the windows provider will look for cmd.exe, cmd.bat, cmd.ps1, and cmd.com, in addition to just cmd).